Proposal Review and Submission

 • At-Risk Proposal Submissions

-Proposals received by ORSP less than 2 business days before the day of the sponsor deadline become "At-Risk."
-The PI is required to contact the Senior Vice Provost for Research & Graduate Education for approval before ORSP can review and submit.
-ORSP cannot guarantee an “At-Risk” proposal will be submitted by the Submission Deadline.
-Nor can ORSP guarantee submission of the proposal will be successful (e.g., submitted via Grants.gov without errors) or that the proposal will comply with the sponsor’s requirements.
+For At-Risk Proposals, the Principal Investigator (or the appropriate department administrator) is required to receive approval from the Vice Provost for Research (Vice Provost) to submit the proposal after the University deadline.
+ORSP will not guarantee that an “At-Risk” proposal will be submitted by the Submission Deadline.
+Nor can ORSP guarantee submission of the proposal will be successful (e.g., submitted via Grants.gov without errors) and fully comply with the sponsor’s requirements.

 Service Level Commitment

-ORSP is committed to supporting DU investigators by assuring timely review and submission of complete and accurate proposals that have the best chance possible of success in the sponsor review process.
-In order to provide the greatest possible benefit to DU’s proposals, balance the service and needs of all DU’s investigators and capitalize on ORSP’s expertise, ORSP has defined the following minimum service level commitment for proposal review based on the timeframe of proposal submission to ORSP in advance of the sponsor’s deadline:
+ORSP is committed to supporting DU Principal Investigators by assuring timely review and submission of complete and accurate proposals, thereby providing them with the best chance of success in the sponsor review process.
+To provide the greatest possible support for proposals, balance the service and needs of all DU’s investigators and capitalize on ORSP’s expertise, ORSP has defined the following minimum service level commitment for proposal review based on the timeframe of submission to ORSP prior to the sponsor’s deadline.

 • Solicitation Details Received ASAP or 10 Business Days in Advance

-With at least ten business days’ notice, ORSP will ensure understanding of all requirements for submission.
-Further, ORSP will note and alert the PI and departmental support of any unusual, new or atypical submission requirements in order to allow ample time to ensure these requirements are fully addressed.
+With at least ten business days’ notice, ORSP will ensure an understanding of all requirements for submission.
+Further, ORSP will note and alert the Principal Investigator and/or department administrator of any unusual, new, or atypical submission requirements to allow ample time to fully address these requirements.

-For final proposals submitted to ORSP five business days prior to the sponsor’s deadline, and with the final technical components ready for submission received three days in advance, ORSP offers a comprehensive full review which includes:
+For final proposals submitted to ORSP five (5) business days prior to the sponsor’s deadline, and with the final technical components submitted three (3) days in advance, ORSP offers a comprehensive full review which includes:

 • Ensuring the InfoEd record for the proposal has been submitted and all necessary documents uploaded, and forms completed/reviewed.